 What is Jóvenes Sanos?

-JS works to cultivate peer-to-peer conversations regarding mental wellness, promote hope, resiliency, and healing, and create a healthy and thriving culture.
+JS seeks to cultivate peer-to-peer connections and promote hope, healing, and resiliency to create a culture of health and thriving.

 Benefits of Joining Jóvenes Sanos

 You will learn about leadership, health, and your community

 You will have the possibility of earning community service hours and stipends

 You will make new friends and build positive relationships

 You will gain essential skills and make your community a better place for all!